doxxx/spatula/README.md

 1. An input file containing a comma-separated list of item IDs and,
 2. An output file into which the LUA source for the custom datasets will be generated.

+The list of item IDs must be manually extracted from [MuffinLibPTSets](http://wow.curseforge.com/addons/libpt-muffinsets/).